bowens8/Recipeo/README.md

   names are matched case-insensitively (`GIANT_EAGLE` → Giant Eagle, etc.).

-You'll see a preview first — a name that matches an existing ingredient gets **updated** (its unit/calories/custom units/pricing get replaced with the imported values; its photo and emoji are left alone) rather than creating a duplicate, so re-importing an updated price sheet is safe to do anytime.
+You'll see a preview first — a name that matches an existing ingredient gets **updated** (its unit/calories/custom units/pricing get replaced with the imported values) rather than creating a duplicate, so re-importing an updated price sheet is safe to do anytime.
+Each card in the preview also has an optional **photo** field (same crop-and-zoom step as everywhere else) — leave it alone and an existing ingredient's photo/emoji stay untouched; upload one and it takes priority over whatever was already there.

 ## Import a recipe from text